HiccupinGminor/HiccupinGminor.github.io/_posts/2018-06-20-using-a-computer-to-separate-fifteenth-from-seventeenth-century-data.md

 <script src="https://unpkg.com/masonry-layout@4/dist/masonry.pkgd.min.js"></script>
 <script src="https://unpkg.com/imagesloaded@4/imagesloaded.pkgd.min.js"></script>

-Can you tell which century a painting was made by looking at it?
+Can you tell in which century a painting was produced by looking at it?
 In this post, I explain my attempt to get a computer to become proficient at just this task.

 I was particularly interested in the area of art because it has long been considered to be a final frontier for computers.
-We humans have been ceding so much ground to the machines, but at least art seems like the last bastion of human superiority.
+We humans have recently gotten used to ceding ground to the machines, but at least art seems like the last bastion of human superiority.
 Sure, a computer can be made to understand chess, but only because the game's rigid logic translates well to computer code.
 We are far less convinced that computers can understand the abstract boundaries and softened edges of fine art.
 Judging in which century a painting was made, a task that seems fit for an art historian, seems out of the question for a computer.
 And yet, with modern methods it has become easily achievable.

 This is a very high-level primer that is designed to get you thinking about machine learning conceptually.
 It's specifically for those who have no technical background, as there is no math or code involved in my explanations.
-You should come away with a vague notion of how machines learn, and in particular, how neural networks work.
+You should come away with a lightly sketched notion of how machines learn, and in particular, how neural networks work.

 Let's begin by surveying the task before us.
 I've downloaded about 300 images of European paintings from the 15th and 17th century and labeled them.
 Here are some samples below: